aerovulpe/springboilerplategae/README.md

 ### Deploying the app

-To deploy the app on GAE change fill the following tag src/main/webapp/WEB-INF/appengine-web and change with your application name:
+To deploy the app on GAE, change fill the following tag in pom.xml with your application name:
 ```
-<application>example</application>
+<app.id>example</app.id>
 ```

 And run